"What are antidepressants and how do they work?

 Activated charcoal should be administered.
 Due to the large volume of distribution of this drug, forced diuresis, dialysis, hemoperfusion, and exchange transfusion are unlikely to be of benefit.
 No specific antidotes for fluoxetine are known.

 A specific caution involves patients who are taking or have recently taken fluoxetine and might ingest excessive quantities of a TCA.
-In such a case, accumulation of the parent tricyclic and/or an active metabolite may increase the possibility of clinically significant sequelae and extend the time needed for close medical observation (see Antidepressants under PRECAUTIONS: DRUG INTERACTIONS).
+In such a case, accumulation of the parent tricyclic and/or an active metabolite may increase the possibility of clinically significant sequelae and extend the time needed for close medical observation [see DRUG INTERACTIONS].

 Based on experience in animals, which may not be relevant to humans, fluoxetine-induced seizures that fail to remit spontaneously may respond to diazepam.